What is a faith trail?

 All are available with a teacher resource sheet.
 Please email our office on firstname.lastname@example.org to add these to your visit

-For any additional information regarding Open Centre visits, please see the information for schools page.
+For any additional information regarding Open Centre visits, please see the information for schools page or our FAQ page.